“You sound Irish!” Canadian TikToker’s accent sounds straight out of Ireland

-Based in Southern Shore, Newfoundland, the man behind the Harbour Customs account has caused a stir among Irish TikTok users for speaking with an authentic-sounding Irish brogue.
+Based in Southern Shore, Newfoundland, the man behind the Harbour Customs TikTok account is causing a stir for speaking with an authentic-sounding Irish brogue.

 Addressing comments from his followers about his accent, he said he was "only 3,000 miles away from Ireland and that would be why we sound how we sound".